-If you are planning to add an extension to your home, or have started extending you home already but haven't yet decided what you will use your new space for, we have put together this list of eight house extension ideas to give you some inspiration.
+If you are planning to add an extension to your home, or have started extending you home already but haven't yet decided what you will use your new space for.
+We have put together this list of eight house extension ideas to give you some inspiration.

 Sliding glass doors are a popular choice amongst homeowners in London, and it is easy to see why.
 With only the glass panels separating the indoors and outdoors, the garden visually becomes part of the home extension and vice versa.
 Made of quality materials, fully insulated sliding glass doors will bring natural light into your home without wasting energy.

-There are three types of sliding glass doors from which to choose: Stacking Sliding Glass Doors are low maintenance and easy to use.
+There are three types of sliding glass doors designs from which to choose: Stacking Sliding Glass Doors are low maintenance and easy to use.
 The glass panels simply slide along a track when pushed, and stack behind one other at the end of the frame.
 With Pocket System, the panels disappear from view when fully open, as they tuck into the wall itself.
 This needs a bit of planning, as the wall will need to fit all the sliding panels.
 Corner System will bring light into your home regardless of the position of your house.
 For even more seamless transition between the indoors and out, you can find a design that does not require a supporting column.

 Sliding glass door frames come in two different materials.
 Aluminium will give your home a modern contemporary look while the slim frames will maximise your view.
 Aluminium is a super durable material, which makes it the perfect choice for a new house extension door.
 Cheaper than aluminium but just as weather-resistant, sliding glass doors with uPVC frames are a great solution for replacement patio doors.

-An open-plan kitchen will give you more space to prepare food, and it has several other advantages.
+From the house extension ideas, doing an open-plan kitchen will give you more space to prepare food, and it has several other advantages.
 Perhaps the most important one being the fact that your family will gravitate to such a bright, open space.
 And, of course, the heart of the kitchen has always been a ‘gathering area'.

-Open-plan kitchens work really well with the current interior trend - Kitchen Islands with large worktops that can be used not only for preparing meals but also for completing homework or arts and crafts projects.
+Open-plan kitchens, work really well with the current interior trend - Kitchen Islands with large worktops that can be used not only for preparing meals but also for completing homework or arts and crafts projects.
 And, there is enough space to store all your dinner sets and kitchen gadgets.
 The seating area allows you to entertain your family or friends during a party or a get-together.
 Relaxed, open-plan kitchens with sitting area such as the one pictured have been incredibly popular for several years now – and the desire by just about every homeowner in London to get one doesn’t seem likely to go away anytime soon.

 We offer our clients a choice of two patterns: Stretcher bond – where all the bricks are laid sideways exposing just the long side of each brick (the stretcher), and Flemish bond – which is created by arranging the stretcher side and the short side (the header) alternately.